i3-sol/kingsley.sh/content/posts/2020/i-built-a-table.md

         <div class="gallery-item">
           <div class="gallery-item__child gallery-item__child--body">
             <p>I spent time over-sanding particular pieces to make them more equal with pieces on either side, or opposite in the chevron.</p>
+            <p>I didn't want it to be perfect, just as smooth as it could be.</p>
           </div>
           <div class="gallery-item__child gallery-item__child--figure">
             <img src="/i/posts/i-built-a-table/12-evenness.jpg" alt="sanding the chevron joint, making it as even as I could" />